 Homeowners can become unemployed in many ways.
 Some get laid off as businesses downsize, while others are incompetent at their jobs, or even engage in theft, fraud, or another criminal act.

-Most families are just a paycheck or two away from losing their homes.
+Most families are just a paycheck or two away from struggling to make their home payments.
 Living below your means, maintaining a strong emergency savings account, and having a solid financial plan in place can make weathering periods of unemployment less stressful.

-Is Mortgage Protection Insurance Worth It on a Tight Budget?
+Is Job Loss Insurance for Mortgage Worth It on a Tight Budget?